Bydemir/tfmbot-v2/README.md

 tfmbot-v2
 =========

-Framework for a Transformice bot
+Framework for a Transformice bot.
+See the wiki for more information.